Rock Climbing And Rafting in New Mexico Full Day

 Lunch and Float

 After the morning of climbing it’s time to head for the river.
-Your Guides will prepare a famous Chicken Fajita lunch on the banks of the river while we prepare the rafts for a beautiful float through the latter part of the Rio Grande del Norte National Monument.
+Your Guides will prepare a famous Chicken Fajita lunch on the banks of the river while we prepare the rafts or kayaks for a beautiful float through the latter part of the Rio Grande del Norte National Monument.
+You will have a choice to raft or kayak.
 Your river kayaking trip begins with a placid float through one of the most scenic parts of the canyon with great opportunities to see a variety of wildlife including mule deer, river otter, beaver and many different birds of prey.
 This Orilla Verde Kayaking Trip also affords us time to practice paddling techniques, swimming and simply enjoying the Rio Grande.
 Toward the end of the trip, we will float through the historic village of Pilar before continuing through some fun class II rapids and on to our take-out.
+Or you may choose to raft the famous class 3 rapids of the Rio Grande Racecourse section.
+This is a great option for those looking for a more adventurous river portion of the trip.
 After the river trip, we will return to our Headquarters where there are changing rooms, restrooms, and our shaded patio to enjoy at the end of the day.